 Photo Credit: Pia Fergus

 As graduates of the prestigious Fashion Institute of Technology, FIT, the pair have been able to combine their talents beyond the textbooks, weaving their story into the fabric of their take on accessible high fashion and ready-to-wear pieces.
-Drawing inspiration from their personal journey, Black culture, and womanhood, the complex and nuanced experience that Black women share serve as a natural muse for everything they put their hands to.
+Drawing inspiration from their personal journey, Black culture, and womanhood, the complex and nuanced experience that Black women share serves as a natural muse for everything they put their hands to.

 Their signature design, the Mora Bag, tells a story of the duality of Black womanhood that serves as a stylish and metaphorical reminder to pack light and be light.
 "The color palettes that we looking into were [colors] that would trigger us to be soft and more vulnerable.
 There's always the notion that the Black woman is hard, she's strong, and she can do all these things.
 And she can, but she also has to step into the power of being vulnerable, being open, and being able to feel like you can release," Shaniya shares.